14 January 2019

 Taking our inspiration from the approach taken by Next plc in last year’s report on its internal preparedness for Brexit, assessing this particular potential risk of increasing administrative procedures is one of the most practical of the issues facing businesses which import goods into the UK.

 An Economic Operator Registration and Identification (EORI) number is used to track and register customs information in the EU.
 Currently, any EU based business which is trading goods with countries outside the EU needs an EORI number.
 Likewise, businesses based outside the EU also need an EORI number to trade goods with companies in the EU.
-So if the UK leaves the EU without a deal, it’s likely that UK-based businesses will need to get an EORI number to continue trading with customers located in the EU after 29 March 2019.
+So if the UK leaves the EU without a deal, it’s likely that UK-based businesses will need to get an EORI number to continue trading with customers located in the EU after Brexit.

 Again, for any business which has been trading outside the EU to date, this is unlikely to be a new requirement.
 It is more of an issue for businesses who have only traded to date within the UK or on a limited basis within the EU who might need to plan time to apply for such registration details to be put in place.